 Our longtime friends Ryan Lang and Brady Konya of Middle West Spirits hand-select barrels of whiskey and bourbon just for us to fold into ice cream.
 One of the first craft distillers in the country, Middle West in Columbus, Ohio, makes products that are unlike anything else.
 Their spirits pay homage to the agronomy of Ohio, using only ingredients grown in the state.
 This includes food-grade corn, wheat, and pumpernickel rye, among other grains to create spirits with flavor profiles distinct to the surrounding terroir.
 To make Middle West Whiskey & Pecans ice cream, we reach for their signature whiskey distilled with single-origin, soft red winter wheat and barrel-aged to perfection in white American oak cooperage.
 And we spike recurring holiday favorite, Boozy Eggnog, with Middle West’s wheated bourbon whiskey.

 There’s nothing like the fragrance, flavor, and texture of fresh, in-season, tree-ripened Georgia peaches.
-Thanks to Stephen and Jessica Rose, owner-operators of The Peach Truck, we were able to get our hands on some of that wonderful bounty to make beautiful peach ice creams every year, including Sweet Cream Biscuits & Peach Jam and Peach Buttermilk, which made its debut during the summer of 2018.
+Thanks to Stephen and Jessica Rose, owner-operators of The Peach Truck, we were able to get our hands on some of that wonderful bounty to make beautiful peach ice creams every year, including Sweet Cream Biscuits & Peach Jam.
 Stephen and Jessica source peaches from Pearson Farm—experts in their field who have been growing peaches on the same land since 1885.

-Columbus’ Krema Nut Company, one of the longest-running nut companies in North America, supplies us with pistachio butter (Pistachio & Honey), pecans (Whiskey & Pecans), and other nuts.
-Krema, whose staff expertly roasts quality nuts and grinds them into butters, has worked hard for its stellar national reputation.
+Columbus’ Krema Nut Company, one of the longest-running nut companies in North America, supplies us with pecans (Whiskey & Pecans) and other nuts.
+Krema, whose staff expertly roasts quality nuts, has worked hard for its stellar national reputation.
 We’ve worked with Krema from the earliest days of Jeni’s, back when Jeni herself made her first batch of Bangkok Peanut (originally “Thai Chili”).